ifm/developerportal/_sources/documentation/ODS/Mounting/mounting.md.txt

 Cable management is essential for AGVs / AMRs for improved safety, reliability, efficiency and maintenance.
 Therefore we recommend the following tips for cable management.

 - Before installing the cables, plan the layout of the cables and the paths.
 Take considering of the power source, control units or any other interfaces used in AGV / AMRs.
-This reduces the of damage to the cables and EMV & ESD interference.
+This reduces the of damage to the cables and EMC & ESD interference.
 - Using the right size and type of cable is an effective way to keep the cables organized: please get in touch with your ifm sales engineer for more information about drag chain compatible HFM cables and HFM / Fakra cable adapters and different cable lengths.
 - Labeling the cables is very important to keep track of what they are and where they end up.
 This helps to troubleshoot any issues that can arise and makes it easier to perform maintenance / repairs.
 Ifm HFM cables (E3R1xx) cables come pre-labeled for their respective 2D and 3D imager data stream cables.
 - Strain relief can help to prevent damage to your cables by reducing the amount of tension or pulling force that is applied to them.
 This is especially important in areas where the cables may be subjected to movement and / or vibration.